alacritty/alacritty/README.md

 pkg install alacritty
 ```

-### Windows
+### Other

-Prebuilt binaries can be downloaded from the artifacts section of [appveyor](https://ci.appveyor.com/project/jwilm/alacritty).
+Prebuilt binaries for Linux, macOS and Windows can be downloaded from the [github releases](https://github.com/jwilm/alacritty/releases).

 ## Configuration